Editor's note: This article was first published April 4, 2017.

 However, women—some of whom are juggling families—hold 36 percent of executive-level leadership positions in the cannabis industry, according to Marijuana Business Daily.

 That's significantly higher than the 22 percent average for U.S. companies in general, according to 2014 data published by the Pew Research Center.

-Chanda Macias and Leah Heise are among the moms leading the way in the cannabis industry.
+Chanda Macias and Leah Heise are among the mothers leading the way in the cannabis industry.

 Along with their high-ranking positions in the growing industry, both moms are fighting the stigma often attached to marijuana while also navigating how to talk to their children about their budding careers.

 Macias has her Ph.D. in cell biology and owns a medical marijuana dispensary in downtown Washington, D.C.
-She has four children who range in age from 7-28, so Macias has found different ways to approach the elephant in the room -- marijuana -- with her children and other parents.
+She has four children who range in age from 7 to 28, so Macias has found different ways to approach the elephant in the room—marijuana—with her children and other parents.

 Macias talks to her youngest, 7-year-old MJ, about marijuana as medicine.
-She said MJ isn't allowed to say "medical marijuana" and in their house, that word is equivalent to the "F-word."
+She says MJ isn't allowed to say "medical marijuana" and in their house, that word is equivalent to the "F-word."

 "He knows that as a cell biologist, I'm a doctor and doctors give people medicine," Macias explained.
 "I think with that understanding, he's now able to put pieces of the puzzle together."

-For her older children, like 17-year-old Chayla, Macias said she made sure to explain the science behind marijuana and how it can be used as a medicine.
-Macias said for her it was most important to talk to her children about the different types and how to use it properly because she considers cannabis medicine whether it's used that way or recreationally.
+For her older children, like 17-year-old Chayla, Macias says she made sure to explain the science behind marijuana and how it can be used as a medicine.
+Macias says for her it was most important to talk to her children about the different types and how to use it properly because she considers cannabis medicine whether it's used that way or recreationally.

 People often think that they are using marijuana recreationally but they're actually treating an ailment, Macias explained.